openvinotoolkit/nncf/docs/usage/post_training_compression/weights_compression/Usage.md

 #### Caching Statistics

-To optimize performance and reuse statistics data across multiple configurations, the `statistics_path` option can be used.
-This feature allows caching of computed statistics, so they can be loaded from a specified file path rather than being recalculated with each configuration.
+To optimize compression time and reuse statistics data across multiple configurations, the `statistics_path` option can be used.
+This feature allows caching of computed statistics, so they can be loaded from a specified path rather than being recalculated with each configuration.
 This can significantly reduce the setup time for models that require extensive statistical computations.

 To enable statistics caching, set the `statistics_path` parameter to the desired file path location.